-Job-search expenses -- You can deduct expenses you incur while searching for a new job in your current occupation.
-This is true even if you don't find one.
+- Job-search expenses -- You can deduct expenses for searching for a new job in your current occupation.
+This applies even if you don't find one.
 Expenses you can deduct include:

 You can also deduct an occupational tax if it's both:

-Supplies and general office or operating expenses -- You can deduct the cost of tools that wear out and you throw away within 1 year from the date of purchase.
+- Supplies and general office or operating expenses -- You can deduct the cost of tools that wear out and you throw away within one year from the date you bought them.
 However, you must depreciate the cost of tools that both:

 You can't deduct the base rate of the first phone line into your home.
 You can deduct the cost of a second business line.

-Travel expenses -- These are those incurred while traveling away from your home overnight for your employer.
+- Travel expenses -- You might travel away from your home overnight for your employer.
 Travel expenses include:

 To learn more, see the Business Travel Expenses tax tip.